 Although I would suggest having this appointment to at least get information if it’s your first baby.
 Or, if you’re like me, and forget everything since your first pregnancy.

 I also find comfort in going through my symptoms and verifying everything is normal.
 Like cramping: cramping can be a sign of miscarriage but also can be normal.
 So, explaining the pain to my doctor and the location of it made me feel better.

 In Conclusion of My Pregnancy Confirmation Appointment

 Congratulations on your sweet little baby!
 I know it can be exciting and terrifying at the same time!

-Try to relax the best you can while the first-trimester nausea and exhaustion is at its peak.
+Try to relax the best you can while first-trimester nausea and exhaustion are at their peak.
 It should get better once your hCG hormones level out around the second trimester.

 Don’t be nervous about your pregnancy confirmation appointment!
 It will be one of your easiest of all your baby appointments because there most likely won’t be any blood work, pelvic exams, or vaginal ultrasounds.

 For me, it was just a lot of talking, which made me feel more at peace and settled my anxiety.
 I hope it is calming and comforting for you too!